 The engraving is done in the leather-hard stage of the piece.
 Black slip is applied and the piece is bisque fired.
 Then the “Kamakura-Red” glaze is sprayed on and the pot is fired again.

 First, you form the piece and trim it if necessary.
 Next, the piece dries completely and is fired for the first time in a kiln: bisque firing.
 Then, the pot is being glazed with a white opaque glaze and a design is painted with a cobalt blue stain with a brush on the pot.
 After the glaze firing you can use and enjoy it.

 You make your pot, trim it and keep it leather-hard, because then you still can alter the piece by cutting and/or folding.
 And, while leather-hard, slips (liquid clay paints) are sprayed or painted on the piece and it is dried to the point that you can engrave a design.
 You can also sprays slip decorations onto the pot by using templates.

 Dry it slowly and completely.
 Next, the kiln is bisque fired.
 Finally, a clear glaze is sprayed onto the piece, with some stain colored glazes and it is fired for the second time.

-A) She uses a white high fire clay for horsehair firing and pit fire work and for the use of red and yellow glazes.
+A. She uses a white high fire clay for horsehair firing and pit fire work and for the use of red and yellow glazes.
 The clay is coarse and fired on low fire temperature.
 After throwing and forming, and sometimes putting on a slip (terra sigilata), it is fired in an electric kiln.
 Then, it can turn out like this: 2000 "Red-River" Tripod

 and enhances the crazing in the glaze developed by the tension between the glaze and the clay after firing.